nolanlawson/css-talk-2022/markdown.md

 So wouldn't it be cool if browsers could give us the same thing?
 A `CSS EXPLAIN`?

 Going back to my original metaphor of the stick shift and the car, I'd really like to have a dashboard to give me more insights into what the browser is doing.

-It's great to listen to the engine and rely on intuition, but the browser vendors could provide more details so I didn't have to guess.
+Sure, I can listen to the engine's noises and rely on intuition, but this is not a great way to do perf analysis.

 ---